The Tool Shed Blog

 • Make sure that you’re not testing any unfiltered IP address.

-In the case you're using HubSpot tracking URLs in Google AdWords ads, you want to be sure of these next important considerations:
+In the event you're employing HubSpot tracking URLs in Google AdWords ads, it's vital to stay cognizant of these next important considerations:

 • HubSpot provides both a full tracking URL and a shortened tracking URL.
 Be sure to use the longer one for Google Ads.